-Accounts receivable includes members' outstanding monthly billings as well as charges for wheeling revenues, which are carried at invoiced amounts.
+Accounts receivable includes Georgia Transmission's members' outstanding monthly billings as well as charges for wheeling revenues, which are carried at invoiced amounts.
 Management determined that all billings are collectible as billed and, thus, no allowance for doubtful accounts has been recorded.